MdAshraf8601/MdAshraf8601/README.md

 Web Developer & Cloud Engineer
 ------------------------------

-I've been working as a developer for 3 years having knowledge in HTML,CSS,JS,SQL,PowerBI,Excel and Cloud Technologies like Azure,Azure DevOps .
+I've been working as a developer for 3 years having knowledge in HTML, CSS, JS, SQL, PowerBI, Excel and Cloud Technologies like Azure, Azure DevOps .

 * 🌍  I'm based in Vijayawada,India
 * ✉️  You can contact me at [mdashraf8601@gmail.com](mailto:mdashraf8601@gmail.com)